braydensoneill/HangmanTCP/README.md

 ---CLIENT---
-Open a second terminal to act as a client and compile using this command: gcc hangclient.c DieWithMessage.c -o hang_client.
+Open a second terminal to act as a client and compile using this command: gcc Client.c DieWithMessage.c -o hang_client.

 You can get the client running using this command:
   ./hang_client 10.0.2.15 4096.